-We estimate that if you purchase common units in this offering and own them through December 31, 2013, then you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be 30% or less of the cash distributed to you with respect to that period.
-Thereafter, we anticipate that the percentage of cash distributions to the unitholders that will constitute taxable income will increase.
-These estimates are based upon the assumption that gross income from operations will approximate the amount required to make the current quarterly distribution amount on all units and other assumptions with respect to capital expenditures, cash flow, net working capital and anticipated cash distributions.
-These estimates and assumptions are subject to, among other things, numerous business, economic, regulatory, competitive and political uncertainties beyond our control.
-Further, the estimates are based on current tax law and tax reporting positions that we will adopt and with which the IRS could disagree.
-Accordingly, we cannot assure you that these estimates will prove to be correct.
-The actual percentage of distributions that will constitute taxable income could be higher or lower than expected, and any differences could be material and could materially affect the value of the common units.
-For example, the percentage of distributions that will constitute taxable income for a purchaser of common units in this offering will be higher, and perhaps substantially higher, than our estimate with respect to the period described above if:
+We estimate that if you purchase common units in this offering and own them through December 31, 2014, then you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be 30% or less of the cash distributed to you with respect to that period.
+Thereafter, we anticipate that the ratio of allocable taxable income to cash distributions to the unitholders may increase.
+This estimate is based upon many assumptions regarding our business and operations, including that gross income from operations will approximate the amount required to make the current quarterly distribution amount on all units and other assumptions with respect to capital expenditures, cash flow, net working capital and anticipated cash distributions.
+This estimate and these assumptions are subject to, among other things, numerous business, economic, regulatory, competitive and political uncertainties beyond our control.
+Further, the estimate is based on current tax law and tax reporting positions that we have adopted or will adopt and with which the IRS could disagree.
+Accordingly, we cannot assure you that the estimate will prove to be correct.
+The ratio of allocable taxable income to cash distributions could be higher or lower, and any differences could be material and could materially affect the value of the common units.
+For example, the ratio of allocable taxable income to cash distributions to a purchaser of common units in this offering will be higher, and perhaps substantially higher, than our estimate with respect to the period described above if: